Emrhn1/Emrhn1/README.md

 ## Hi there 👋

-Hello, I'm Emirhan Erkan, a 3rd-year Computer Engineering student at Iğdır University.
+Hello, I'm Emirhan Erkan, a 4th-year Computer Engineering student at Igdir University.

 I’m passionate about:
 🌍 Environment design in games – Creating immersive and visually stunning worlds.